Diabetic Eye Disease

-Diabetic retinopathy and many other diabetic eye diseases develop very slowly.
-Type 2 diabetics may experience 10, 20, or sometimes even 30 years of completely normal vision while the blood vessels in their retina are growing weaker every day.
-Diabetic retinopathy can cause complete vision loss, which is irreversible.
-At Eye-Site of Boynton Beach in Boynton Beach, FL, our optometrists can test for diabetic retinopathy and detect it early to avoid severe eye problems.
+Diabetic retinopathy is a serious complication of elevated blood sugar.
+Some individuals may experience 10, 20, or sometimes even 30 years of completely normal vision before they notice changes.
+Diabetic retinopathy can cause vision loss, which is irreversible.
+At Eye-Site of Boynton Beach in Boynton Beach, FL, our optometrists can assess for diabetic retinopathy and detect it early to avoid severe eye problems.
 There are several important things you should know about diabetic retinopathy if you are at risk for the disease.

 How Diabetic Eye Diseases Affect Your Eyes

-Diabetic retinopathy and other diseases, like diabetic macular edema, cataracts, and glaucoma, can cause many health problems.
+Diabetic retinopathy and other diseases, like diabetic macular edema and cataracts can cause many vision problems.
 These conditions occur in response to high blood sugar.
-If your blood sugar remains too high, it causes the blood vessels in your eyes to swell and sometimes close off.
-Your eye will try to grow new blood vessels, but they don’t develop correctly, and can cause severe vision problems.
+If your blood sugar remains too high, it causes damage to the blood vessels in your eyes and can result in leakage of fluid into your retina.
+Your eye will try to grow new blood vessels, but they don’t develop correctly, and can cause more severe vision problems.

 Diabetic Eye Diseases Are Common

-Many people are prone to diabetic eye diseases.
+Many people are prone to diabetic eye disease.
 Those with high blood pressure and high blood sugar are at risk.
-Pregnant women with gestational diabetes can develop eye diseases before giving birth.
-Those with diabetes may have undiagnosed eye diseases.
-These diseases develop slowly and can be hard to detect, but can become serious very quickly.
+Pregnant women with gestational diabetes can develop eye disease.
+Those with diabetes may have undiagnosed eye disease.
+This condition may develop slowly and may be hard to detect, but can become serious very quickly.
 Diabetic retinopathy is the cause of over 80% of all cases of new blindness among Americans aged 20 to 74.

 Symptoms Appear Late